-Soon after Local Sponsors receive their April 10 notification, sponsors will contact schools to publicize the names of winners in the local media between April 15-20, 2021.
-Announcements of winners are not to be made before April 15, 2021.
+Soon after Local Sponsors receive their January 5 notification, sponsors will contact schools to publicize the names of winners.
+Announcements of winners are not to be made before January 5, 2022.

-6) PAGE STAR State Competition – Virtual State Competition conducted in May 2021
+6) PAGE STAR State Competition – State PAGE STAR Competition and Banquet held on April 25, 2022.

 STAR STUDENT GUIDELINES & QUALIFICATIONS